weber8thomas/MISTIC-public/README.md

 In this repository, you will find all the developped scripts and tools used to build the MISTIC missense prediction model.

+Other informations can be found on our website : http://lbgi.fr/mistic/

 ## Usage

 ### Quickstart